rust-lang/rustc-dev-guide/src/building/suggested.md

 For Neovim users there are several options for configuring for rustc.
 The easiest way is by using [nlsp-settings](https://github.com/tamago324/nlsp-settings.nvim), which allows for project-local configuration files with the native LSP.
+The steps for how to use it are below.

+1. First install the plugin
+2. Run `:LspSettings local rust_analyzer` while the rust repo is open.

-First install the plugin by however you manage your plugins.
-Then run `:LspSettings local rust_analyzer` to create a JSON configuration file.
-Then just paste the above JSON in.
+This will create and open a JSON file to put the above JSON in.

+3. Open a Rust buffer that causes Rust Analyzer to attach.
+4. Run `:LspSettings update rust_analyzer`

+The final step must be repeated every time you open Neovim after you open a Rust buffer.

 Another way is without a plugin, and creating your own logic in your configuration.
 The required Lua for doing so is below.